astramieri/oci-generative-ai/docs/rag.md

 Even though RAG have the access to the most updated database and gives accurate answers, it does not fully eliminate **the risk of hallucinations** for various reasons:
 - the retrieval could simply fail to retrieve sufficient context or get the relevant one
-- the response generated by a RAG application was not supported by the retrieved context, but would have been mostly influenced by the LLM and its training data
+- the response generated by a RAG application was not supported by the retrieved context

 For these, **RAG triad** comes handy: